envoyproxy/learnenvoy/_articles/routing-basics.md

       port_value: 80
 ```

-we'll create a new version of service1 to illustrate the power of header-based
+we'll create a new version of service1 to illustrate the power of
-routing for incremental release of your services.
+header-based routing for your services

 ```yaml
   - name: service1a